dougeby/IntuneDocs/intune/wandera-mtd-connector-integration.md

   - Send device information to Intune

 - Wandera subscription:
   - One or more Wandera accounts that are licensed for EMM Connect
   - An account with Super administrator privileges in Wandera
-  - To configure the +WiFi functionality, you'll need an additional license.
-See [WiFi Functionality](https://wandera.force.com/Customer/s/article/ka1b0000000g5T7AAI?r=21&ui-comm-runtime-components-aura-components-siteforce-qb.Quarterback.validateRoute=1&ui-communities-components-aura-components-forceCommunity-controller.Headline.getInitData=1&ui-communities-components-aura-components-forceCommunity-seoAssistant.SeoAssistant.getSeoData=1&ui-force-components-controllers-recordGlobalValueProvider.RecordGvp.getRecord=1&ui-self-service-components-controller.ArticleTopicList.getTopics=1&ui-self-service-components-controller.ArticleView.getArticleHeaderDetail=1) in the Wandera Knowledge Base.

 ### Wandera Mobile Threat Defense app authorization

 The Wandera Mobile Threat Defense app authorization process: